SQream/sqream_docs/connecting_to_sqream/client_platforms/trino.rst

 Limitations
 -----------

-SQream does not support the following SQL statements:
+The SQream Trino plugin does not support the following SQL statements:

 * ``GRANT``
 * ``REVOKE``